juergenweb/FrontendLoginRegister/README.md

 into detail at this point.

 > ⚠ If you uninstall the module, all manual changes to the templates will be lost, so make a back-up of your templates if you have made changes before you uninstall the module.
-Otherwise, you have to write your changes again to the templates.
+Otherwise, you have to write your changes to the templates again.

 ## What happens during the installation process?

-### Creation of 5 new fields
+### Creation of 5 new user fields which will be added to the user template

 During the installation process of this module 5 new fields will be created: